whyliuxing/reverse-engineering-journal/README.md

 * (32 bits Windows exe) FS segment register points to the beginning of current Thread Environment Block (TEB), also know as Thread Information Block (TIB).
 Offset zero in TEB is the head of a linked list of pointers to exception handler functions on 32-bit system.
 Offset 30h is the PEB structure.
 Offset 2 in the PEB is the BeingDebugged field.
 In x64, PEB is located at offset 60h of the gs segment
 * Processes are container for execution.
 Threads are what the OS executes
 * Any function that calls another function is called a non-leaf function, and all other functions are leaf functions
+* EIP can only be changed through CALL, JMP, or RET
 * Compress before you encrypt

 ## *[HARD TO REMEMBER] x86 Instructions With Side Effects (12/24/16)*